 Upon receiving the results of the review and the decision of the instructor, CEA staff will inform you of the outcome of the appeal.
-Students who decide to submit a secondary appeal must submit a Grade Appeal Review Petition to the Department of Academic Affairs at Academic Affairs at Academic Review Board.
+Students who decide to submit a secondary appeal must submit a Grade Appeal Review Petition to the Department of Academic Affairs at Academics@ceastudyabroad.com within 15 days of being informed of the initial appeal decision.
+Secondary appeals will be reviewed by CEA's Academic Review Board.
 All decisions from the Academic Review Board are final.
+A FULL LIST OF CEA POLICIES IS AVAILABLE ONLINE: